 Instead of one point spread for the Liverpool-Chelsea match, the sportsbook offers numerous different spreads with varying payout odds.

 A unique feature of soccer betting is the “quarter goal handicap,” seen in this example on lines like Liverpool -0.75 and Chelsea +2.75.
 A quarter goal handicap bet on Liverpool -0.75 splits the bet between Liverpool -0.5 and Liverpool -1.

 For example, you place a $100 bet on Liverpool -0.75.
 This places a $50 bet on Liverpool -0.5, and a $50 bet on Liverpool -1.

 Yes, in states that legalized online sports betting after the overturn of PASPA.
 Federal law allows US states to legalize and regulate online sports betting on an individual state basis.

-States with legal online sports betting include New Jersey, Pennsylvania, Colorado, Indiana, and Iowa, among several others.
-Legal online sportsbooks in these states function as extensions of retail casinos.
+States with legal online sports betting include New Jersey, Pennsylvania, Colorado, Illinois, Indiana, and Iowa, among several others.
+Legal online sportsbooks in these states function as extensions of retail or tribal casinos.

 All online sportsbooks employ their own team of linemakers, and odds and lines vary across all of the different sportsbooks.

 Skilled bettors shop for lines, evaluating the odds at different sportsbooks before making a bet.